PC Engine tile-based quantisation, part 2

 I believe this to be a poor approach to most data transformation problems.

-Noun-ification To encapsulate with OOP, you have to invent names (nouns) for the classes which encapsulate the functionality (verbs).
+To encapsulate with OOP, you have to invent names (nouns) for the classes which encapsulate the functionality (verbs).
+In many cases this is quite difficult, and you end up with names that don’t succinctly but completely summarise the functionality being encapsulated.

 What is Programming?